Alan Klingenstein: Early life

 Klingenstein was born and raised in Scarsdale, New York.
 He is Jewish.
-His father is Lee P. Klingenstein, a noted philanthropist and partner in the New York investment management firm of Neuberger Berman.
+His father is Lee P. Klingenstein, a philanthropist and partner in the New York investment management firm of Neuberger Berman.
 Klingenstein graduated from the Taft School.
-He then earned a bachelor's degree at Princeton, and a law degree and MBA from Cornell University.
+He then earned a bachelor's degree at Princeton, and a J.D. and M.B.A. from Cornell University.

-He was a corporate and securities attorney with the firm of McCutcheon, Doyle, Brown & Enerson, then traveled through Asia as General Counsel and VP for Shakey's International.
+He was a corporate and securities attorney with the firm of McCutcheon, Doyle, Brown & Enerson.
+He travelled through Asia as general counsel and VP for Shakey's International.
 Later he worked as a VP of Bankers Trust Securities in London.